meenadeschutter/python-photobooth/README.md

 [![Product Name Screen Shot][product-screenshot]](https://meenadeschutter.github.io)

 This is my first webapp project!
-It is a simple photobooth webapp created in Python using Flask and hosted by heroku.
+It is a simple photobooth webapp created in Python using Flask and hosted by Heroku.
+Using CameraTag for camera features.

 <p align="right">(<a href="#top">back to top</a>)</p>